-Come and discover the beauty of Lombok and the Gili Islands and experience a breathtaking mix of adventure, pristine natural scenery and captivating art and culture with the help of our inspiring Lombok and Gili guide.
+Come and discover the beauty of and experience a breathtaking mix of adventure, pristine natural scenery and captivating art and culture with the help of our inspiring Lombok and Gili guide.
 Explore the highlights and hidden gems of this tropical island paradise.

 Lombok is located just to the east of Bali, and has seemingly forever been in its more famous sister island's shadow.
 For years dubbed "the next Bali," Lombok's time has well and truly arrived.
 A brand new international airport and yacht marina, and improved infrastructure throughout the island offers a hassle-free introduction to Lombok life, nicely juxtaposed between a back to basics tropical island atmosphere and a comfortable beach lifestyle that modern travellers crave.

 Lombok's famed beaches certainly do not disappoint.
 It boasts some of the most enticing stretches of pure white sand in Southeast Asia and best of all, outside the very busiest months of the year, you will often have some of them all to yourself.
 Lombok's more popular beach resorts include Senggigi on the west coast, the up and coming surfer's paradise of Kuta in the south and the fabled Gili Islands.
 Lombok receives more than its fair share of adventurous travellers not content with simply lying on picture perfect beaches.
 There are abundant spots to enjoy world-class scuba diving and snorkelling and in South Lombok, legendary waves attract pro surfers from around the world.